balusrdhr/balusrdhr.github.io/_pages/links.md

 {% include base_path %}

 I spent a considerable amount of aimlessly scolling through academic websites and other interesting tidbits.
 This page will be a placeholder for my _curated_ links.

-Eveyrthing is in this page is coloured by my own personal tastes obviously.
+Eveyrthing in this page obviously is coloured by my personal tastes.
 And if you think I have read and know everything here, you have a much higher opinion of me than myself!

 ## Useful links: